White House expects North Korea summit to happen despite Pyongyang's silence

 In Geneva, the U.N. investigator on North Korea told the world body’s Human Rights Council that any progress in the nuclear and security dialogue must be accompanied by talks on human rights violations, including political prison camps.

-“Let me urge the DPRK to consolidate this rapprochement with a parallel opening to human rights review,” said Tomas Ojea Quintana, referring to North Korea by its official name, the Democratic People’s Republic of Korea.

-North Korea’s state media has lauded the thaw in relations with South Korea.
-It has continued to warn the United States and Japan against war-mongering but its rhetoric has been tame compared with threats exchanged at the height of tensions last year.
+North Korea’s state media have lauded the thaw in relations with South Korea.
+It has continued to warn the United States and Japan against war-mongering, but its rhetoric has been tame compared with threats exchanged at the height of tensions last year.

-Reporting by Christine Kim; Additional reporting by Michael Martina, Ben Blanchard and Lusha Zhang in BEIJING, Paul Cersten in ABUJA, Michelle Nichols in NEW YORK and David Brunnstrom and Eric Beech in WASHINGTON; Editing by Robert Birsel and James Dalgleish
+Additional reporting by Michael Martina, Ben Blanchard and Lusha Zhang in Beijing, Paul Cersten in Abuja, Michelle Nichols in New York and David Brunnstrom and Eric Beech in Washington; Editing by James Dalgleish and Peter Cooney